cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 }
 ```

-As stated above, Lit decorators do not work in Deno because Deno does not transpile decorators to JS that run in a browser and browsers do not implement decorators as they recently entered [Stage 3 of the TC-39 standardization process](https://github.com/tc39/proposal-decorators).
+As stated previously, Lit decorators do not work in Deno because Deno does not transpile decorators to JS that run in a browser and browsers do not implement decorators as they recently entered [Stage 3 of the TC-39 standardization process](https://github.com/tc39/proposal-decorators).

-If you want to make the component usable in a Fresh app's `JSX` and not throw errors in VSCode or another IDE, you'll need to add an interface and reference to the `JSX` namespace in a `types.ts` file.
-Here's what that looks like for a Lit component ([from this source code](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts)):
+If you want to make the component usable in a Fresh app's `JSX` and not throw errors in VSCode or another IDE, you'll need to add an interface and reference to the `JSX` namespace in a TypeScript file.
+Here's what that looks like for a Lit component ([full source code](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts)):

 ```ts
 interface MyLitMessage extends JSX.HTMLAttributes<LitElement> {